 Differences Between Python vs Scala

-Both Python and Scala languages are playing a very crucial role in growth and future of data science projects.
-But at the same point in time, both Python vs Scala have few pros and cons.
+Python and Scala are general-purpose programming languages that support the Object-Oriented model to create applications.
+Python and Scala’s languages play a crucial role in the growth and future of data science projects.
+But at the same point in time, both Python vs Scala has a few pros and cons.

 Python (Pros and Cons)